SAkshat/influxdb-benchmarks/README.md

 }
 ```

+To simulate the same in postgres, a table has been created with the fields - temp, wspd, status, sensor and timestamp.

 ## Configuration

 To change either the number of points to test or the different batch sizes to test you can set them in ./app/controllers/reports_controller.rb